Syedailsa/AI-Tax-Assistant-for-Pak-Startups-backend/README.md

 2. Text is **chunked and converted into embeddings** using OpenAI.
 3. Embeddings are stored in **Pinecone** for semantic search.
 4. The AI agent retrieves relevant chunks and provides **context-aware answers**.
 5. Users can ask questions in **English or Urdu**, and the agent adapts accordingly.

+The backend is currently deployed on render free plan: https://ai-tax-assistant-for-pak-startups-backend.onrender.com/

 ## 🌍 Vision
 By combining **AI + local tax knowledge**, this project aims to make Pakistan’s taxation system easier to understand for **founders, freelancers, and small businesses**.